DenissePerez/Challenge-Retake/challenges/labs/1_db-server.md

 create database oozie DEFAULT CHARACTER SET utf8;
 grant all on oozie.* TO 'oozie'@'%' IDENTIFIED BY 'oozie_password';

-create database cms DEFAULT CHARACTER SET utf8;
+create database scm DEFAULT CHARACTER SET utf8;
-grant all on cms.* TO 'cms'@'%' IDENTIFIED BY 'cms';
+grant all on scm.* TO 'scm'@'%' IDENTIFIED BY 'scm';

 create database cmf DEFAULT CHARACTER SET utf8;
 grant all on cmf.* TO 'cmf'@'%' IDENTIFIED BY 'cmf';